 Tell us about the condition(s) you specialize in.
 Why is this an area of interest to you?
 What led you to focus here?

 What are the main challenges in this area?
-How do you address these challenges with patients/families?
+How do you address these challenges with patients and families?

-Describe your research work.
-Why is this an area of interest for you?
+Describe your research work in multiple myeloma.
+Why is this an area of interest to you?

-What are you most excited about in multiple myeloma?
+What are you most excited about in the area of multiple myeloma?
 What holds promise for patients?

-What do you like to do when you’re not caring for patients/doing research?
+What do you like to do when you're not doing research/caring for patients?
 What do you do for fun?